DanRoscigno/gs-accessing-data-mysql/README-Beats.md

 When deploying the sample Spring app mysql is deployed and configured.
 In the setup instructions the mysql user and password are specified.
 The username is `springuser` and the password is `ThePassword`.
 The hosts array in the following config file is `hosts: ["springuser:ThePassword@tcp(127.0.0.1:3306)/"]`

+Note: The username and password should not be in the file, the keystore should be used.

 ```
 - module: mysql
   #metricsets: